Ladoli/Ripple-Script/README.md

 Ripple-script takes an object for its properties

 **duration** is an array of two numbers that determine the duration of each ripple group loop.
-Defaults to 21 seconds each
+Defaults to 21 seconds each. **Final duration may change slightly based on intervals used**

 **interval** determines how many ripples per ripple loop before restarting the loop.
 An interval of 10 ripples means that there will be a total of 20 ripples if each animation runs once.
 Defaults to 10.